 How the Portfolio Review Process Works

-The portfolio review is a two-stage process consisting of a first round screening review and a second round of personal interviews.
-Students will submit their portfolios, including work from Foundations art courses and ART151 (see list of required work) other art work, and a current Degree Audit Report (DAR).
+The portfolio review is a two-stage process consisting of a first-round screening review and the second round of personal interviews.
+Students will submit their portfolios, including work from Foundations art courses and ART151 (see a list of required work) other artwork, and a current Degree Audit Report (DAR).
 Portfolios must be submitted digitally as a Behance website.
 A link to the site must be provided and a PDF of the applicant’s DAR uploaded via the online portfolio submission page.
 Portfolios and materials must be submitted before 11:00 a.m.
 Eastern on Monday, April 2, 2018.
 No late submissions will be accepted.

 The Portfolio Review is an online submission and closed screening.
 All applicants will be emailed no later than 5 p.m. on Friday, April 6.
 Applicants who are selected to continue will be sent a Google doc sign-up sheet to participate in the Interviews with Communication Design Faculty the week of April 9.